Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

 1. The `Module` trait: Defines how to initialize and change the state of a module.
 This is the main trait that module developers need to implement.
 The author of a module must specify:

    - Configuration upon rollup deployment: This includes the `genesis()` method and the `Config` type, which determine how the module is set up initially.
+Note that the intialization for logic for modules is identical to the `Genesis` trait (described below).
+We blanket implement `Genesis` for all `Module`s, but keep it as a separate trait since some other structs need to implement it as well.

    - Interaction with user messages: The module must define the `call` method and the `CallMessage` type, which handle user messages.
 These messages typically result in changes to the module's state.